Local vendors welcome customers for Small Business Saturday

 The shop will be open through the end of December at 600 E. Douglas Ave.

-“I always wanted to make cards that looked like the people that I knew whether that is African American people or people of other ethnicities I really wanted to focus on cards that you wouldn’t see in stores and communities that weren’t represented because it means so much to get something that looks like you,” said Paris Cunningham with Paris Jane Creates.
+“I always wanted to make cards that looked like the people I knew, whether African American people or people of other ethnicities.
+I really wanted to focus on cards that you wouldn’t see in stores and communities that weren’t represented because it means so much to get something that looks like you,” said Paris Cunningham with Paris Jane Creates.

 Cunningham will soon sell stickers in collaboration with Hallmark.